 DAMAGE DEPOSITS

 Refunds, less any deductions for damages, cleaning, outstanding College fees, will take six to eight weeks to process.
-You will receive the refund in the form of a cheque mailed to the address on file unless otherwise specified.
+You will receive the refund in the form of a cheque.
+Please make sure we have your forwarding address.

 COMMUNITY LIVING